aeraglyx/fulcrum/README.md

 Blender addon containing various tools.

+## Render in Time

+Based on current frame estimates samples so that render takes a certain time.
+This freezes Blender momentarily.

 ## Compare Node Speed

 Retrieves relative speed of selected nodes by rendering a couple of images in background.
 Nodes then get colored based on the results: